johangodinho14/Uno/README.md

 ## Challenge outline
 The challenge picked during this assignment was creating a popular console based game `Uno`.
 Uno is a card game, where the objective of the game is for the players to lose their cards as soon as possible.
 The game includes several normal cards along with power cards.
 I decided to add a bot to the game that is able to play the game with a human player.
-During the planning stage of the game
+During the planning stage of the game I discovered potential problems that I would face down the lines, the problems and the potential solutions I thought of have been stated below:

 ### Summary of the problem and proposed solution
 **Problem**

 **Solution**